-Our diverse 5-layer innovation toolkit provides a full offering to answer all your innovation needs, allowing your entire organization to innovate in what you do.
+Our diverse 5-layer innovation toolkit and our innovation tools provides a full offering to answer all your innovation needs, allowing your entire organization to innovate in what you do.

 - Thinking Tools help you break mental fixedness and arrive at innovative solutions and strategies in a reliable and repeatable way;

-- Principles allow you to utilize the innovation toolkit and apply the tools with precision, ensuring that everyone’s time is used efficiently and that ideas are implementable and impactful.
+- Principles allow you to utilize the innovation toolkit and apply the innovation tools with precision, ensuring that everyone’s time is used efficiently and that ideas are implementable and impactful.

 - Expert facilitation of diverse multifunctional teams makes optimal use of everyone’s perspectives, competencies and fields of expertise to explore new directions, and then nurture, develop and implement them.

 - Project Management provides guidelines and techniques for utilization of the innovation toolkit to help ensure that innovation is properly managed, just like any other business process, in your organization.

 - Organizational Innovation encompasses activities and processes designed to build a culture and practice of sustainable innovation throughout the organization.

 At the heart of SIT’s method and innovation toolkit is one crucial idea: that inventive solutions share common patterns.
 Focusing not on what makes inventive solutions different, but on what, if anything, they might have in common, led to the development of the five Thinking Tools that form its core.